eXo-OpenSource/mta-gamemode/docs/inventory.md

 - [p] Add item owner (only change if item has been traded by the owner?
 If yes needs to be added to trading system)

-- [ ] Check if fishing works
-- [ ] Add logic for cooling box size!!!
 - [ ] Write testing list
 - [ ] Implement new weapon handling with inventory
 - [ ] Rewrite all ItemClasses for new Inventory